Brighton Dome provides an extraordinary space in which to bring the arts alive.

 Paul Robeson Souvenir Programme from Brighton Dome

-In 1964, artists including Muddy Waters and Sister Rosetta Tharpe performed at Brighton Dome as the American Folk Blues and Gospel Caravan rolled into town.
-Ella Fitzgerald made several appearances, including a performance with Duke Ellington Orchestra in 1967, while Miriam Makeba celebrated her 70th birthday with a show at Brighton Dome in 2002.
-Find out more about how we celebrated the world famous black and Asian artists that are part of our history, during Black History Month.
+We have also had some incredible female artists on our stages.
+In 1964, Sister Rosetta Tharpe (alongside Muddy Waters) performed at Brighton Dome as the American Folk Blues and Gospel Caravan rolled into town.
+Ella Fitzgerald made several appearances, including a performance with Duke Ellington Orchestra in 1967.
+Maya Angelou celebrated her 70th birthday at Brighton Festival in 1998.
+In 2002, Miriam Makeba also chose to celebrate her 70th birthday performing at Brighton Dome.

 Sister Rosetta Tharpe Programme